KEITH JACKSON

 And so it was with those who filled the various government and private occupations on the small Aitape outstation at the time.

-Continue reading "Adieu Harry, it was good.
-May ONGU travel with you" »
+Continue reading "Adieu Harry: May ONGU travel with you" »

 Patrol Officer Roy Edwards and police with a group of manacled villagers, Kunimaipa section, Goilala Sub-District, late 1940s (photo previously unpublished)